MattMcAdams/colorscale/README.md

-# Colorful
+# ColorScale

-A tool to design color scales
+This tool was born from the need to generate color scales based on a key color.
+There are multiple tools similar to this one but none of them fit my exact needs.

 ![screenshot](/public/thumbnail.png)